Program overview

 Featured Experiences

-The Political Science program at UNB offers a variety of unique experiences that enhance learning and professional development:
+The Bachelor of Arts in Political Science offers a variety of unique experiences that enhance the learning journey:

-• Internship opportunities that provide real-world experience in political settings
+• Internship opportunities that provide practical experience in the field

-• Hands-on learning through active participation in political debates and discussions
+• Hands-on learning that encourages active participation in political discussions

 • Exchange programs that allow students to study abroad and gain international perspectives

-• Support for entrepreneurship through student-led initiatives and community advocacy organizations
+• Support for entrepreneurship through student-led initiatives and organizations

 Career Options